Good questions. We know that there are a lot of people who are not familiar or only partially familiar with hostels and hostelling.

 So yes, we try to be green.

 We carry a very limited amount of grocery items in our Gift Shop.
-If you have a car, there are a couple of small grocery stores we can direct you to, but for a better selection and price, you should consider buying in Anchorage or Fairbanks on your way.
-If you are using our shuttle system, there is a way to get to one of the small markets, but again you probably should try to buy in Anchorage or Fairbanks on your way through.
+If you have a car, there are a couple of small grocery stores we can direct you to about 15 miles north of us, but for a better selection and price, you should consider buying your groceries 25 miles north at the Three Bears Grocery in Healy, or in Anchorage or Fairbanks on your way.
+If you are using our shuttle system, there is a way to get to one of the small markets 15 miles north of us, but again you probably should try to buy in Anchorage or Fairbanks on your way through.
 You can get sack lunches for your trip into the park at the Creekside Cafe' just across the highway from the hostel and they will take your order the night before.

 We are lucky in that we have a great cafe' right across the street.
 The Creekside Cafe' is good home-baked cafe grubbin!
 Good food, better prices than most around, and they will even make you a great box lunch for your trip into the park that can be ordered the night before so it is ready for you early in the morning without delay.
 We also highly recommend a reasonably-priced fine dining experience just 5 miles up the road.
 How fine?
 Well, only "The best food in Alaska" (according to the New York Times)!
 We second that!
 Information about this wonderful restaurant can be found at the 229 Parks website.
 No car?
 It is worth finding a way there- ask your shuttle driver for help!